Notice Of Rent Increase Form – Section 13

 The simplest way to make a rent increase is to make a Rent Increase Agreement or by renewing the tenancy agreement.
 However, failing this, serving a Section 13 Rent Increase Notice would be the next step.

-The Housing Act 1988 provides for a Section 13 Notice to be issued by the Landlord to the Tenant in order to increase the rent after the initial fixed period has expired, and the tenancy is in the statutory periodic tenancy.
+The Housing Act 1988 provides for a Section 13 Notice to be issued by the Landlord to the Tenant in order to increase the rent after the initial fixed period has expired and the tenancy is in the statutory periodic tenancy, it cannot be used to increase the rent during the fixed term of a tenancy.

 This route is not available in those cases where the Tenancy Agreement already provides stipulated terms for rent increases.